Wood species

 Characteristics of Gorun wood

-In cross-section through the gorun wood you can see the sapwood and heartwood which are not always very well defined.
-Also clearly visible are the annual rings, consisting of two zones, the early wood, deposited in spring, more loosely packed and with 2-4 rows of large pores, and the late wood, in summer, more densely packed, with small and very small pores in a radial arrangement.
-Unlike oak, gorun has more uniform and narrower annual rings due to slower growth in hilly and mountainous areas.
+In cross-section through the gorun wood, the sapwood and heartwood are visible, which are not always very well demarcated.
+The annual rings are also clearly visible, consisting of two zones, the early wood, deposited in spring, looser and with 2-4 rows of large pores, and the late wood, deposited in summer, denser, with small to very small pores in a radial arrangement.
+In contrast to oak, the English oak has more uniform and narrower annual rings due to slower growth in hilly and mountainous areas.

-The sapwood is yellowish white to brownish and the heartwood is yellowish brown, with many other colourings that depend very much on the area of growth.
-The fibre is coarse, sometimes irregular and twisted, depending on growing conditions.
-In fact, growing conditions in less friendly areas lead to the appearance of particular colourings and fibre patterns in the wood, making it very special.
+The albumen ranges in color from yellowish white to brownish, and the heartwood is yellowish brown, with numerous other colorations depending very much on the growing area.
+The fiber is coarse, sometimes irregular and twisted, depending on growing conditions.
+In fact, growing conditions in less friendly areas lead to particular coloration and grain patterns in goruna wood, making it very special.
 Like oak, it has visible medullary rays.

-The average density of dry gorun is 710 kg/m³, slightly higher than oak.
-It is very resistant to decay, processes well by hand and machine, and has a specific odour like oak.
+The average density of dry goruna is 710 kg/m³, slightly higher than that of oak.
+It is very resistant to decay, processes well by hand and machine and has a specific odor, like oak.
 Tannin can sometimes cause problems when finishing or in contact with metal.
-It binds smoothly and looks very well oiled and waxed.
+It glues smoothly and looks very good oiled and waxed.

-It splits and works more easily than oak, which is why it is widely considered superior to oak in joinery projects, furniture and barrel making.
-It is, however, harder and less elastic than oak, so it is considered inferior to oak in building and house structure projects.
+It splits and works more easily than oak, which is why it is widely considered superior to oak in carpentry, furniture and barrel making.
+But it is harder and less resilient than oak, which is why it is considered inferior to oak in building projects and house structures.

 the difference between oak and oak